awsandy/fargate-demo1/README.md

 https://www.youtube.com/watch?v=P6iY6ovhbfc

-## Other pre-requesitite steps
+## Other pre-requistite steps

-Own your own domain or hosted zone on Route53.
+5. Own your own domain or hosted zone on Route53.

 In the example commands below my domain is **andy.work** - you will need to change this to your own top level domain/zone.

-One time setup - create an AWS certificate in ACM using the fargate cli:
+6. One time setup - create an AWS certificate in ACM using the fargate cli:

 ### :star: Tips
 :bulb: Be sure to work out of a region that fargate is supported from (eg. eu-west-1)